 |

 Finding description: Log metrics and alerts aren't configured to monitor Cloud SQL instance configuration changes.
-This finding isn't available for project-level activations.
+For project-level activations of the Security Command Center Premium tier, this finding is available only if the Standard tier is enabled in the parent organization.
 Pricing tier: Premium

 Supported assets |